-During Water-Short Year Administration, using the procedures described in Subsections III.A-D, the RRCA will calculate the Annual Allocations for each State, the Computed Beneficial Consumptive Use by each State, and Imported Water Supply Credit that a State may use to offset Computed Beneficial Consumptive Use in that year.
+During Water-Short Year Administration, using the procedures described in Subsections III.A-D, the RRCA will calculate the Annual Allocations for each State, the Computed Beneficial Consumptive Use by each State, the and Imported Water Supply Credit, and the Augmentation Water Supply Credit that a State may use to offset Computed Beneficial Consumptive Use in that year.
 The resulting annual and average values will be calculated as displayed in Tables 5 A-C and E.